 Dr Aboutanios is currently conducting research in the areas of nuclear magnetic resonance spectroscopy, global navigation satellite systems (such as GPS), radar target detection, biologically inspired signal processing, power systems and smart grids, and theoretical signal processing.
 He is also active in the research of teaching methodologies and course design.
-In particular, Dr Aboutanios has developed a new course on electrical engineering design.
-He currently has a large grant to develop a new masters program in satellite systems engineering.
+In particular, Dr Aboutanios has developed a new course on electrical engineering design and has established the masters program in satellite systems engineering.
 He also has an active interest in satellite technology and in particular cubesats.
-He has secured money for and initiated UNSW's involvement in the European QB50 project and led the UNSW-EC0 project that resulted in the launch of the satellite in 2017.
+He set up UNSW's involvement in the European QB50 project and led the UNSW-EC0 project that resulted in the launch of the satellite in 2017.
 Dr Aboutanios is a member of the Space Industry Association of Australia's Legislation Working Group.
 He has made multiple submissions to the Australian Government's review of the Space Activities Act.

 For more details and PhD opportunities please see my personal page.